victorrgez/terraform/README.md

 To Do:

+- [ ] Create load jobs and make sure they don't repeat
 - [ ] How to create/choose workspace
 - [ ] What is exactly terraform module
 - [ ] Difference between variables and locals --> Variables cannot use functions.
 Variables global-scoped.
 Locals only within module.
-- [ ] Created BigQuery Dataset/Tables

 Done:
 - [X] Enable APIs